-- Engaging SMEs and Microbusinesses with educators (schools, colleges, FE and HEIs) to embed skills awareness in course content and through extracurricular workshops to help individuals to gain skills relevant to the needs of the local labour market.
+- Linking SMEs and educators to embed skills awareness in course content and running extracurricular workshops to help individuals to gain skills relevant to the needs of the local labour market.

 - Developing enterprise skills amongst young people to inspire a new generation of entrepreneurs who can start and grow businesses to meet local business needs.

-Use the interactive tabs below to learn more about each of these activities.
+Use the interactive tabs below to learn more about each activity.